sknudsen/vis2021cph/index.md

 If you want to help organize part of the satellite event, please contact us directly (see below).

-If you are interested in attending IEEE VIS 2021 at ITU, please check back shortly for information about registration.
+If you are interested in attending IEEE VIS 2021 at ITU, please [sign up](https://forms.office.com/r/vq2L0ax4YK) to receive updates via our mailing list and to help us gage interest for the event.

 ## Local Organization Committee
 Søren Knudsen (chair) [contact](https://pure.itu.dk/portal/en/persons/soeren-knudsen(2575c800-642d-4984-9c56-41601cf07a26).html)